Is a warehouse store membership worth it?

 How Warehouse Stores Work

-Warehouse stores work on a different model from other retail stores.
-Regular retailers, such as Walmart, make their money from the markup they charge – the difference between the wholesale price they pay for goods from their suppliers and the retail price they charge to customers.
-Kiplinger reports that the markup at a typical retail store is somewhere between 25% and 50%.
+Warehouse stores use a different pricing model from other retail stores.
+Regular retailers, such as Walmart, make their money from the markup they charge.
+That’s the difference between the wholesale price they pay to their suppliers and the retail price they charge to customers.

-- BJ’s Wholesale Club.
-BJ’s is a smaller chain than its competitors, with 200-plus stores spread across 15 states.
-However, like Sam’s Club and Costco, it offers a wide range of goods and services, from groceries to vacation packages.
+The third major chain is BJ’s Wholesale Club.
+BJ’s is a smaller chain than its competitors, with 200-plus stores in the eastern U.S., Michigan, and Ohio.
+But like Sam’s Club and Costco, it offers a wide range of goods and services, from groceries to vacation packages.

 Advantages of Warehouse Store Shopping